 Classic Harbor Line

 If there’s one thing New Yorkers are passionate about, it’s their brunch.
 Raise your brunch experience to the next level with Classic Harbor Line and book one of their delicious three-hour brunch cruises.
 Sipping mimosas and sampling assorted waffles while sailing around Manhattan is a gastronomic tour hard to beat.
-Brunch that takes place on board of a 1920s inspired yacht starts with fresh pastries, bagels and customized waffle station, continuing with quiches, sausages, glazed spiral ham, kale salad, fresh fruit and deserts.
+Brunch that takes place on board a 1920s inspired yacht starts with fresh pastries, bagels and a customised waffle station, continuing with quiches, sausages, glazed spiral ham, kale salad, fresh fruit and desserts.

 Imaginative party menus

 If you get tired of hunting for unique gastronomic venues or simply want to throw a small, private birthday party at your place of stay, NYC has got you covered.
 There is a number of food businesses such as Naturally Delicious, who specialise in seasonally inspired menus for events both big and small.
 Following a philosophy that on a rooftop party, cocktails are equally important as amazing food, Alchemiq has established a strong trend in mixology in NYC.
 It shouldn’t come as a surprise when all their cocktails are crafted by one of the city’s leading mixologists.